Cryptanalysis of the Enigma: PC Bruno

 After the German occupation of Vichy France, several of those who had worked at PC Bruno were captured by the Germans.
 Despite the dire circumstances in which some of them were held, none betrayed the secret of Enigma's decryption.

 Operating shortcomings

-Apart from some less-than-ideal inherent characteristics of the Enigma, in practice the system's greatest weakness was the way that it was used.
-The basic principle of this sort of enciphering machine is that it should deliver a very long stream of transformations that are difficult for a cryptanalyst to predict.
-Some of the instructions to operators, however, and their sloppy habits, had the opposite effect.
-Without these operating shortcomings, Enigma would, almost certainly, not have been broken.
+Apart from some less-than-ideal inherent characteristics of the Enigma, in practice the system's weaknesses were the large numbers of messages and some of the ways that Enigma was used.
+The basic principle of this sort of enciphering machine is that it should deliver a stream of transformations that are difficult for a cryptanalyst to predict.
+Some of the instructions to operators, and operator sloppiness, had the opposite effect.
+Without these operating shortcomings, Enigma would almost certainly not have been broken.

-The set of shortcomings that the Polish cryptanalysts exploited to such great effect included the following:
+The shortcomings that Allied cryptanalysts exploited included: